Confessions of a Cholera Girl

 (2:28 – 2:37)

 Yeah.
-They are open like all the time including in storms.
+They’re open like all the time, actually, including in storms.
 Are you familiar with the Waffle House Index?
-I have heard of it, but I am not overly familiar with it.
+I’ve heard of it, but I’m not overly familiar with it.

 (2:38 – 3:09)